alyconr/Store-Api/README.md

 # Product API Documentation

-This is the official documentation for the Product API.
+This is the l documentation for the Product API.
 The API allows you to retrieve product information with various filtering and sorting options.
 The API supports both a static endpoint that retrieves products with a specific name and a more flexible dynamic endpoint that allows you to filter, sort, and paginate the product data.

 ## Table of Contents